KshitijGoyal2022/upstage-hack-client/README.md

     - **Function Calling API:** Enables AI to retrieve real-time data about travel options by calling relevant APIs.
     - **Document OCR API:** Extracts passport and other travel document details to facilitate booking processes.
     - **Translation API:** Provides real-time translation between English and Korean.
+  - **SerpAPI:** Used for flight search, and place recommendations, replacing Mapbox.
   - **Amadeus Travel APIs:** Integrates flight search and booking functionalities.
-  - **Mapbox API:** Powers the interactive maps for place recommendations, hotels, restaurants, entertainment, and more.
 - **Other:**
   - Multer for file uploads
   - Axios for making HTTP requests
+  - Stripe for handling payments

 ## Installation